stevenhernandezz/VGA/README.md

 # VGA
- This project uses the Zybo-Z7 board to show VGA patterns on a monitor and demonstrate logic debugging in Vivado by using ILA.
+ This project uses the Zybo-Z7 development board to show VGA patterns on a monitor and demonstrate logic debugging in Vivado by using ILA.
 This is done by using a VGA cable and a Pmod VGA to show patterns and using VIO, and ILA to monitor the status of 4 switches and buttons.

 ## Description
 For this project I set up an IP for clock wizard.
 I also added a constraint file that contains the VGA controls, button controls, and switch controls.
 Once that is set up, I then generate the bitstream, and program the device to test several different patterns.